 The Master of Education in School Counseling online (SC online) program starts three times throughout the year: Spring (January), Summer (May) and Fall (August).
-We are now accepting applications for the August 2022 and January 2023 cohort.
 Applications are accepted and reviewed on a rolling basis, and we are happy to help you throughout the application process so that you can be considered for your preferred start date.

 Early Action Deadline